minhajsf/TV-Show-Recommendation-Project/README.md

 # TV-Show-Recommendation-Project
+Submission for StuyHacks competition.
 Built a Flask Python tv show recommender using scikit-learn machine learning, movie &amp; tv show API with Postman to give recommendations based on user’s preferences